Delegated Information Provision: Optimal Delegation

 \subsection{A Parametric Example}

 To illustrate our results, we consider a parametrized example.
-Suppose that the state is uniformly distributed on the unit interval, that is, $H(\omega)=\omega$, and that the outside option distribution is a $Beta(2,2)$ distribution, that is, $G(r)=3r^2-2r^3$ and $g(r)=6r(1-r)$ with $r_0=1/2$.
-The designer's and the DM's payoffs coincide.
+Suppose that the state is uniformly distributed on the unit interval, that is, $H(\omega)=\omega$, and that the outside option distribution is a $Beta(2,2)$ distribution, that is, $G(r)=3r^2-2r^3$ and $g(r)=6r(1-r)$ with $r_0=1/2$.\footnote{To ensure that $g(0)>0$ and $g(1)>0$ to satisfy \Cref{assumption:S-shape}, we could mix the $Beta(2,2)$ with a uniform distribution and make the uniform component vanishingly small.
+This does not affect the results and for this reason, we suppress this technical detail.} The designer's and the DM's payoffs coincide.

 \paragraph{Full-delegation benchmark.} First, we consider the full-delegation benchmark, that is, the persuasion solution.
 By \Cref{prop:unrestricted_persuasion}, the optimal experiment will be upper censorship (with cutoff $x^\ast$ and top atom $y^\ast=\mathbb{E}[\omega\mid \omega \geq x^\ast]$) and determined through the tangency condition.
 Due to the uniform assumption, we obtain for the top atom $y^\ast=(x^\ast+1)/2$ (and equivalently $x^\ast=2y^\ast -1$).
 Applying the tangency condition \eqref{eq:unrestricted_persuasion_FOC} yields the optimal upper censorship experiment: